Max-Edelson/Bullet-Journal/specs/adrs/2021-05-10- Users have two options of custom log to use.md

-# Have two custom logs options for users to choose
+# Users have two custom logs options for users to choose
 * Status: accepted
 * Deciders: The whole team member
 * Date: 2021-05-03